zilin0618/Business-of-Movie-Rental-Stores/README.md

 # Business-of-Movie-Rental-Stores
-In this project you will write more advanced queries on a database designed to resemble a realworld database system - MySQL’s Sakila Sample Database.
-Development of the Sakila sample database began in early 2005.
-Early designs were based on the database used in the Dell whitepaper (Three Approaches to MySQL Applications on Dell PowerEdge Servers).
+In this project many advanced queries were written on a database designed to resemble a realworld database system - Sakila Sample Database.
 The Sakila sample database is designed to represent a DVD rental store.
 The Sakila sample database still borrows film and actor names from the Dell sample database.

+This project can be considered as a typical retail-related business case, because it has the main metrics you can find in any retailer’s real database, such Walmart, Shoppers, Loblaws, Amazon…
+Key Metrics:
+* Production information (in this project, it is the film)
+*  Sales information
+*  Inventory information
+*  Customer behavior information